raulgad/ITdaddy/README.md

-# Generate new IT advices and principles
+# Generator of new IT principles and advices

 ## How it works
-Based on the word or phrase typed by the user, the neural network generates new software engineering advices and principles.
+Based on the word or phrase typed by the user, the neural network generates new software engineering principles and advices.

 THERE SHOULD BE IMG

 ## How it was done
-More than a hundred IT tips, principles, and proverbs were collected for the project by parsing.
+More than a hundred IT principles, tips, and advices were collected for the project by parsing.
 The parsing was done from the Wikipedia site.
-Then the obtained dataset was processed to increase the efficiency of neural network training.
+Then the obtained dataset was processed to increase the efficiency of the finetuned GPT-2 neural network.
-Then the the GPT-2 was finetuned.

 ## Implementation
-By AIOgram was made the telegram-bot and configured the model output.
+By AIOgram was made the telegram-bot and
+THERE SHOULD BE IMG

+By Flask was made the site.
-THERE SHOULD BE IMGS
+THERE SHOULD BE IMG